blutui/dev.blutui.com/src/pages/docs/canvas/tags/embed.md

 Without the **embed** tag, you have two ways to design your templates:

-- Create two "intermediate" base templates that extend the master layout template: one with vertically stacked boxes to be used by the "foo.canvas" and "bar.canvas" pages and another one with side-by-side boxes for the "boom.canvas" and "baz.canvas" pages.
+- Create two "intermediate" base templates that extend the master layout template: one with vertically stacked boxes to be used by the "foo.html" and "bar.html" pages and another one with side-by-side boxes for the "boom.html" and "baz.html" pages.
 - Embed the markup for the top/bottom and left/right boxes into each page template directly.

 These two solutions do not scale well because they each have a major drawback: